 Tracking Measures

-The data room should provide a single view as to who has accessed what documents at what time and for how long.
+The data room should provide a single view as to who has accessed what company documents at what time and for how long.
 If you notice any unusual activity, such as attempts to print or share, you can be alerted and take appropriate measures with that individual.
-Further, you might notice that certain documents haven’t been accessed at all; you can ask why or consider that document need not be included in future investor data rooms in which you’ll participate.
+Further, you might notice that certain documents haven’t been accessed at all; you can ask why or consider if that confidential document needs to be included in future investor data rooms in which you participate.

 Communication